 Your source for government information and services.

-Statement: The Deputy Presidential Spokesperson on the dismissal of the impeachment cases against the President
+Statement: The Deputy Presidential Spokesperson on the week of September 8-12, 2014

-Statement: The Deputy Presidential Spokesperson on the week of August 25-29, 2014
+Statement: The Presidential Spokesperson on the week of September 1-5, 2014

 Latest updates from other departments